-2.6.1 Does the facility maintain minimum square footage per child in accordance with the local fire authority a.
-Is each child provided with safe and sanitary bedding when napping or sleeping?
+- 2.8.1 Bedding and Linens - Is each child provided with safe and sanitary bedding when napping or sleeping?
 Nap bedding is not required for school-age children; however, the program must provide an area for children that choose to rest.
 Nap bedding includes sleep bedding, cots, playpens, play yards or floor mats.
 Sleep bedding includes beds, cribs, or mattresses.
 Air and foam mattresses are prohibited.
 No double or multi-deck cribs, cots, or beds may be used.
-YES NO N/A b.
+YES O NO O N/A O - b.
 If children are sleeping overnight in the facility, do child care personnel ensure accepted bedtime routines are practiced, such as brushing teeth and washing face and hands?
 Toothbrushes, towels, and wash cloths may not be shared.
-YES NO N/A C. Are toothbrushes stored so that they cannot touch each other?
-YES NO N/A d.
+YES ONO N/A O - c.
+Are toothbrushes stored so that they cannot touch each other?
+YES $\bigcirc$ NO $\bigcirc$ N/A $\bigcirc$ - d.
 Are floor mats at least one-inch thick and covered with an impermeable surface?
-YES NO N/A e.
+YES $\bigcirc$ NO $\bigcirc$ N/A $\bigcirc$ - e.
 Is all bedding appropriate for the child's size?
-YES NO N/A f.
+YES $\bigcirc$ NO $\bigcirc$ N/A $\bigcirc$ - f.
 Are linens, if used, washed at least once a week and more often if soiled or dirty?
 Linens used by more than one child must be washed in between usage.
 Linens must be provided when children are sleeping, and pillows and blankets must be available.
 For children under the age of one, please follow the requirements outlined in section 3.6.4 of the Child Care Manula.
-YES NO N/A g.
+YES NO NIA O - g.
 When not in use, are bedding and linens stored in a sanitary manner which prevents the spread of germs or lice from other linens?
-YES NO N/A h.
-Are all bedding and linens thoroughly cleaned and sanitized at least once a week, and before use by another child?
+YES NO N/A - Are all bedding and linens thoroughly cleaned and sanitized at least once a week, and before use by another child?
 Bedding and linens shall not be stored in the bathroom, unless stored in cabinets.
-YES NO N/A 2.8.2 Nap o/Sleep Space a.
+YES NO NA a.
 Does each child have a designated area where he/she child can sit quietly or lie down to rest or nap?
-When not in use, napping space and indoor floor space may be used interchangeably as indoor floor space.
-A minimum of 18 inches must be maintained around individual napping and sleeping spaces.
-A maximum of two sides of a napping or sleeping space may be against a solid barrier, such as the wall.
-The solid side of a crib does not meet the requirements for a solid barrier.
-YES NO N/A b.
-Are napping and sleeping spaces located where they do not create a hazard?
-Napping and sleeping spaces must never be under or against furniture and never in an exit area.
-YES NO N/A 2.8.3 Crik o Requirements a.
-Are children up to one year of age in a crib or playpen/play yard with sides for napping?